Amit-bt-technion/xG_prediction_model/README.md

 # football_task_models
-This project aims to train task-models professionals trained on preprocessed, vectorized, dimensionality reduced data from Statsbomb's open-data.
-The purpose is strictly academic.
+This project aims to train task-specific models on football related tasks and game understanding.
+Trained on preprocessed and embedded data from Statsbomb's open-data.